wjudho/wjudho/Machine Learning Roadmap.md

 **Think for a second!**

 > how can i give you iPhone11 if i don't have prototipe 1,2,3,...10.
 “The iPhone was designed to be a super slick phone in Steve Jobs' mind,” but then they want to give it music player, then camera, then navigation, then into the culturally dominant, world-eating phenomenon that it is today.
-They desire results!
+They desire results! not even mention, they are working as team which mean it's a company there is always someone who will correct you if something is wrong.

 **Which leads me to conclusion**

 > The quickest way to learn is to look at others who learned it before me.
 Learn just enough to do the work, probably how to read code, how to follow the tutorial, then work on portfolio 1,2,3,4,..10 i don't care how many, until confidence built-up, then move on

-here's the thing, sometimes i stumbled upon a dataset in kaggle, and don't understand what their codes supposed to do, then i google it until it makes sense, often i google for half a day but no result, `i realize i jumped too far.
-I know Ishouldn't carelessly exercising a case without proper preparation or research.`
+here's the thing, sometimes i stumbled upon a dataset in kaggle, and don't understand what their codes supposed to do, then i google it until it makes sense, often i google for half a day but no result, `i realize i jumped too far`.
+Most of the time, i just don't know what to search.

 > this is where documenting our work in github and kaggle are important. it teachs me that writing actually helps to spot lacks in my knowledge and understanding.
 Have you ever been in a situation where you've learned a material, but couldn't explain to others.
+Our brain tricks itself into the thinking that we understand a subject completely.
+Turned out, it isn't

 > This is why people documenting their youtube channel.
 Some people decide to write, some speak to camera, others create a course.
 Learn by teachs it to others.